7AV/ftLib/README.md

 # myLib

-## Wrote most used functions of C libraries:
+## Wrote most used functions in C:

 * memset
 * bzero